You may have heard about the 4% rule for retirement spending. It’s a simple but imperfect guide to how much you can safely spend each year during […]

 A correspondent asked: I’m nervous about my job situation; how much emergency savings do you recommend someone has?
 Careful in Carolina

 Are you curious how mutual funds work?
 All of your retirement savings are probably invested in them so you may want to understand their key dimensions and […]

 What is the most effective way to spend less and save more?
 Creating and using a budget is the best tool to manage your expenses.

-In the midst of COVID-19 craziness, interest rates on bonds are at all-time lows across the world.
-This is not good news if you rely on the […]
+As the COVID craziness has subsided, interest rates on bonds and mortgages remain low.
+This is not good news if you rely on the interest income from […]

 After the stock market turbulence of 2020, it’s understandable to ask if now is a good time to panic, but there’s no wholly satisfying answer.
 I don’t […]

 Not all 401K plans are created equally.
 To assess your employer’s plan, consider these four dimensions: 1.
 What are the investment options?
 For most people, the best […]

 It’s only you for me, just like that whooping crane, Who has one wife for all his life and if she dies, he’ll do the same.
 Robert […]

 Have you’ve been thinking, “Jeez, I really wish I knew what an ETF was.”
 Are you wondering if you should be investing in them instead of mutual […]

 Adjusted gross income (AGI) is an important number to understand on your tax return.
 Why?
 Your eligibility, cost, or subsidy for many programs is determined by it.